Version 1.4, October 2014

 - the annual report that an officer is required to prepare on the operation of a particular statute during the year — for example, the Environment Protection and Biodiversity Conversation Act 1999 s 516, which requires the Secretary to prepare a report on the operation of that Act; the Bankruptcy Act 1966 s 12(1)(d) which imposes a similar obligation on the Inspector-General in Bankruptcy; and the Superannuation (Government Co-contribution for Low Income Earners) Act 2003 which requires the Commissioner of Taxation to prepare quarterly (s 54(1)) and annual (s 54(2)) reports on the working of that Act

-13.57 To avoid duplicating information, if an agency is aware that its reports are published elsewhere (for example, on the Parliament of Australia website) a link could be provided to that website rather than publishing the reports twice.
+13.81 To avoid duplicating information, if an agency is aware that its reports are published elsewhere (for example, on transparency.gov.au) a link can be provided to that website rather than publishing the reports twice.

 Consultation arrangements